drupal-graphql-compose/documentation/features/users.md

 <!-- tabs:end -->

-> Tip: Emails are protected.
+> :thinking: Emails are protected.
 Ensure you have the correct user permissions in place if you want to expose this data.